About the organization

 A comprehensive training programme on Responsible RSS Wine & Food Tourism Management — co-built with leading universities, delivered locally by partner institutions across three continents.

-• Modular curriculum for wineries, destinations, guides
+• Modular curriculum for wineries, destinations and guides

-• Active campuses in China, Mexico, Argentina
+• Active campuses in China, Mexico and Argentina

 • Research feeds directly into GWTO governance